cypress-io/circleci-orb/README.md

 ## Effective config

-You can see the final _effective_ configuration your project resolves to by running `circleci config process <config filename>` from the terminal.
+If you install [Circle local CLI][local-cli], you can see the final _effective_ configuration your project resolves to by running `circleci config process <config filename>` from the terminal.

 For example, if your current CircleCI configuration file is `.circleci/config.yml` and it contains the following: